edwinst/c64_light_fantastic_reverse_engineering/README.md

 receiver program looks incomplete.
 Here's how it basically works:

-HW: The multivibrator is used to lengthen the pulses read by the phototransistor in order to bridge the gap between TV fields (50 Hz "half-frames).
+HW: The multivibrator is used to lengthen the pulses read by the phototransistor in order to bridge the gap between TV fields (50 Hz "half-frames").
 The tuning procedure tells you to adjust the timing of the circuit such that the lengthening of the pulses is just enough so the user port signal (PB7) never goes to LOW if a bright square is displayed under the sensor.